 As you begin filling your bathroom cabinet with clean skin care products, you might notice a few standout ingredients taking center stage.
 To moisturize and nourish dry skin, nothing beats creamy shea butter and cocoa butter.
 Both are derived from trees—cocoa butter is extracted from the fruits of a cacao tree, and shea butter comes from the kernels of the shea tree.
 But despite these similarities, there are a lot of differences between these two body butter ingredients.
 Let’s dive into a comparison of shea butter and cocoa butter and discuss why you’d want to opt for one over the other.
 We’ll also share the top Thrive Market products and DIY recipes that feature these moisturizing ingredients.

-Cocoa butter comes from the cacao fruit tree and is sometimes referred to as theobroma oil.
+Cocoa butter comes from the cacao fruit tree native to Central and South America, and is sometimes referred to as theobroma oil.
 This pale-yellow substance is an edible vegetable fat extracted from cocoa beans, and is used to make everything from chocolate to toiletries.

 A 2010 study found that the cinnamic acid and lupeol cinnamate in shea butter helped reduce skin inflammation.
 Shea butter is also believed to be uber-moisturizing thanks to a host of vitamins and fatty acids, which is why so many people trust it on their skin.